Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a symbol composed of concentric rings, specks of dust begin to swirl and revolve around the center of your work.
 Choose two creatures within range, then make a Prowess attack against the first creature.
 If you hit:

 - **1 essence:** Deal 2d4 + 2 \* Presence physical damage and pull them 4 tiles towards the second creature.
 - **2 essence:** Deal 3d4 + 3 \* Presence physical damage and pull them 6 tiles towards the second creature.